stnert/check_systemd/README.md

                         triggered.
   -w SECONDS, --warning SECONDS
                         Startup time in seconds to result in a warning status.
-                        Thedefault is 60 seconds.
+                        The default is 60 seconds.
   -c SECONDS, --critical SECONDS
                         Startup time in seconds to result in a critical status.
-                        Thedefault is 120 seconds.
+                        The default is 120 seconds.

 Monitoring data acquisition:
   --dbus                Use the systemd’s D-Bus API instead of parsing the text